BA-SAM: Scalable Bias-Mode Attention Mask for Segment Anything Model: Preliminaries

 \section{Preliminaries}

 \textbf{SAM.} Segment Anything Model (SAM)~\cite{SAM} consists of three core modules: image encoder, prompt encoder, and mask decoder.
-The SAM model has been trained on the extensive SA-1B dataset~\cite{SAM}, which comprises more than 1 billion automatically generated masks.
-This dataset contains 400 times more masks than any existing segmentation dataset (COCO~\cite{lin2014microsoft}, LVIS~\cite{gupta2019lvis} and ADE20K~\cite{zhou2019semantic}) and is accompanied by 11 million images and 1 billion masks.
-Consequently, SAM exhibits valuable and robust zero-shot generalization to new data without necessitating further training.
-For further details regarding the SAM methodology, readers are encouraged to refer to~\cite{SAM}.
+It has been trained on SA-1B dataset~\cite{SAM}, which comprises more than 1 billion automatically generated masks.
+Consequently, SAM exhibits valuable and robust zero-shot generalization to new data without necessitating further training. further details can refer to~\cite{SAM}.
 Our Scalable Bias-Mode Attention Mask (BA-SAM) focuses its optimization on the image encoder while keeping the structures of the mask decoder and prompt encoder unchanged.